tkiansoon/coding-standards/coldfusion.md

 ## <a name="introduction">Introduction</a>

-This document is intended to be a concise summary of best practices for anyone building CFML applications within the Ortus team.
+This document is intended to be a concise summary of best practices for anyone building CFML applications within the Vanson team.
 Several external resources used when creating this document.
 Please note that this is a guideline based on past development experience and industry standards.
 Please use common sense when applying them and note that this document is ever changing as development trends continue to change.

 **[[⬆]](#TOC)**